Jennyyyy0212/bookmark-organizer/README.md

 1. When you find a page you want to bookmark, click the bookmark star icon in the address bar.

     > **DO NOT** interact with the Google bookmark popup that appears because it might redirect the bookmark add into another folder.
 Instead, click anywhere outside the popup to close it.
-2. Wait a moment, and the extension will automatically categorize the page into the appropriate folder you set up earlier.
+2. Wait a seconds (normally run from 1s to 3s), and the extension will automatically categorize the page into the appropriate folder you set up earlier.